-As of May 15, 2018, our directors and executive officers beneficially owned an aggregate of 1,829,792 shares, or 30.0% of our issued and outstanding shares of common stock.
-Following the completion of this offering, our directors and executive officers will beneficially own approximately % of our outstanding common stock as a group (or % if the underwriters exercise in full their option to purchase additional shares), excluding any shares that may be purchased in this offering by our directors and executive officers through the directed share program described in "Underwriting-Directed Share Program."
+As of June 30, 2018, our directors and executive officers beneficially owned an aggregate of 1,862,133 shares, or approximately 30.4% of our shares of common stock.
+Following the completion of this offering, our directors and executive officers will beneficially own approximately 24.0% of our outstanding common stock as a group (or 23.2% if the underwriters exercise in full their option to purchase additional shares), excluding any shares that may be purchased in this offering by our directors and executive officers through the directed share program described in "Underwriting-Directed Share Program."
 Consequently, our management and board of directors may be able to significantly affect our affairs and policies, including the outcome of the election of directors and the potential outcome of other matters submitted to a vote of our shareholders, such as mergers, the sale of substantially all of our assets and other extraordinary corporate matters.
 This influence may also have the effect of delaying or preventing changes of control or changes in management, or limiting the ability of our other shareholders to approve transactions that they may deem to be in the best interests of our Company.
 The interests of these insiders could conflict with the interests of our other shareholders, including you.